peernisse/Avalanche/README.md

-# Avalanche
+# GIT Presentation
-Practice web scraping for avalanche and other data
+Review GIT and some of its uses.

 # PURPOSE